jasonrahm00/bad-bank/README.md

 - Tighten up existing routes and provide more user-friendly messaging
 - A better dev environment (with live reloading) so developer doesn't have to open on separate ports
 - Account verification upon creation, must verify account before being routed to the account page
+- Stream on the account page showing past transactions

 ## Implementation